WaterRower Oxbridge Rowing Machine Review

 Capacity

-I have seen videos of children using the WaterRower Oxbridge rowing machine so you shouldn’t have any concerns about being too short for this rower!
+I have seen videos of children using the WaterRower Oxbridge rowing machine so there’s no minimum height requirement.

 (Back to Top)